zzzprojects/learn-orm/tutorials/visual-studio/visual-studio-features.md

 ## Extend Visual Studio

-In Visual Studio doesn't have the exact functionality you need, you can add it by installing the extensions.
+If Visual Studio doesn't have the exact functionality you need, you can add it by installing an extension.
 Extensions are add-ons that allow you to customize and enhance your experience in Visual Studio by adding new features or integrating existing tools.

  - You can browse through thousands of extensions available in the Marketplace to find the tools you need.
  - You can personalize the IDE based on your workflow and style, add support for external tools not yet integrated with Visual Studio, and modify existing functionality to increase your productivity.